datacareph/notif360/README.md

 ```

 ### You can copy and paste these code accordingly
-> Change this `/opt/datacareph/notif360` to the correct path
+> Change this `/opt/datacareph/notif360` according to your correct path
 ```
 # Monitoring System
 # Usage: ./run.sh <force_send_notif> <skip_system_check> <skip_virustotal_scan>